 Auras are persistent buffs that reduce your maximum mana pool but will remain active indefinitely.
 These are stable in most builds and can double, even triple your damage output.
 So, don’t forget about these.

-Curses are temporary debuffs that can be inflicted onto enemies.
-By default, curses are casted and only last for a few seconds.
+Curses are temporary debuffs that can be inflicted on enemies.
+By default, curses are cast and only last for a few seconds.
 However, you can turn them into an aura with another skill gem or link them with other skills to inflict the curse using other methods.